Koenkk/zigbee2mqtt.io/docs/devices/WS-EUK01.md

 The unit of this value is `°C`.

 ### Operation mode (enum)
-Decoupled mode.
+Switches between direct relay control and action sending only.
 Value can be found in the published state on the `operation_mode` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"operation_mode": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"operation_mode": NEW_VALUE}`.
 The possible values are: `control_relay`, `decoupled`.

 ### Mode switch (enum)
+Features.
 Anti flicker mode can be used to solve blinking issues of some lights.Quick mode makes the device respond faster..
 Value can be found in the published state on the `mode_switch` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"mode_switch": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"mode_switch": NEW_VALUE}`.